openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ### <a name="choose-installation-method"></a>Choose your installation method

-For Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Model Development Tools and less steps.
+For Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Development Tools and less steps.

 For C++ developers, you may choose one of the following installation options to install OpenVINO Runtime on your specific operating system: